chromatic-solfege/an-introduction-to-chromatic-solfege/readme.md

 I believe is more suitable to improve your ability of improvising.
 The extension covers modifying the naming rule for double, triple and quadruple accidentals.
 Those irregular accidentals are useful to analyzing pieces of polymodal music.
+The [article][pdf] also explains about the extension.

-This Extended Chromatic-Solfege have backward-compatibility with the general Chromatic-Solfege; therefore, is not a modified Chromatic-Solfege but extended Chromatic-Solfege.
+This Extended Chromatic-Solfege have backward-compatibility with the general Chromatic-Solfege; hence, it is not a modified Chromatic-Solfege but extended Chromatic-Solfege.

-And I have also made comprehensive exercises to build fluency for the note names in the paper.

-[An Introduction to Chromatic-Solfege][pdf]
+[Download the "An Introduction to Chromatic-Solfege"(pdf)][pdf]

 [pdf]: https://gitlab.com/chromatic-solfege/an-introduction-to-chromatic-solfege-released/-/raw/master/introduction/an-introduction-to-chromatic-solfege.pdf
 [aug-small]: ./docs/solfege-aug-small.png